What Is Cervical Lip & How It Affects Childbirth

 • Anatomy – Experts believe that cervical lip is common among most women because of their anatomy.
 The dilation of the cervix happens in an elliptical manner and not evenly in a circular manner, from the back to the front.
 When labor begins, the cervix points towards the back of the vagina, and dilation continues; it opens forward.
 Therefore, the end of the cervix is moved aside and becomes the anterior, i.e. the front part.
 This anterior lip usually goes unnoticed unless the woman has a cervical exam.
 If the cervical lip happens on the posterior lip, it is nearly impossible to detect.

 • Position of the baby’s head – The baby moves through the pelvis during dilation.
 If the baby enters the pelvic brim with its back in line with the mother’s belly, the cervix will dilate in a circle.
 If the baby enters the pelvic brim with its back in line with the mother’s back, it will create an uneven cervix.
-Some women believe that cervical lip is caused due to the uneven exertion of pressure from the baby’s head.
+Some women believe that the cervical lip is caused by the uneven exertion of pressure from the baby’s head.

 • Pushing too early – Some believe that pushing the baby too soon can cause cervical lip.
 During labor, the woman has to push the baby out of her dilated cervix, and the pushing sensation comes when the baby’s head pushes on certain nerves on the pelvic floor.
 Therefore, pushing is not related to the dilation of the cervix.
 However, if the woman pushes before the cervix is fully dilated, it may lead to a cervical lip.
 This is why when she begins to feel the pushing sensation, the doctor will check how far her cervix has dilated so that she can avoid causing damage to her cervix by pushing early.
 However, there is no conclusive evidence for the same.